john-org/2-react-Intro/readme.md

 }
 ```

-Note the warning: "Each child in a list should have a unique "key" prop."
+Note the browser console warning: "Each child in a list should have a unique "key" prop."

 Add a key using the index of the item in the array (`.map` can take the index of the array as an argument):

 ```js
 function App() {